-Who funds HEP?
 The MVSU HEP is sponsored by the Department of Continuing Education and funded by the U.S. Department of Education.
 The HEP is designed to meet the needs of migrant and seasonal farm workers in pursuit of a General Educational Development (GED) diploma.

-What does HEP provide?
 Classroom instruction and GED preparation, tutorial assistance, academic and vocational counseling, career advisement, transportation for commuting students, housing for residential students, assistance for placement in universities, colleges, military services, or career positions, weekly stipend (\$20.00), cultural, and recreational enrichment.